infinityn1/fb-ads-hd-video-collector/README.md

-# Facebook HD Video URL Collector
+# Facebook ADS HD Video URL Collector

 This Python script collects **HD video URLs** from the **Facebook Ads Library** and saves them into a `.txt` file.
 It **does not download videos**, only stores the links for later use.
 Duplicate URLs are automatically ignored.